Quantifying sleep apnea heterogeneity using hierarchical Bayesian modeling: Application

 Given the cluster assignments learned above, we can examine how other variables of interest vary by cluster.
 Table \ref{table_demographics} shows the weighted means and standard deviations of a number of demographic and clinical variables by the probability of cluster assignment.
 Several demographic variables appear to vary meaningfully between groups.
 For example, cluster 1 has a substantially higher percentage of males than the other groups, as well as the highest percentage of white patients.
 Examining other health variables, cluster 4 has an extremely high average BMI of 35.2, as well as an AHI of 63.7, both of which are substantially higher than those of clusters 1-3.
 The total amount of sleep appears reasonably similar across clusters, but the portion of that sleep spent in REM vs. non-REM differs substantially.
 In particular, cluster 2 has well under an hour of REM sleep on average, aligning with the highly disturbed sleep indicated by the cluster 2 center in Table \ref{table_cluster_centers}.
 Finally, Table \ref{table_demographics} shows the average scores for Pathfinder and BSRT for each group.
 Although these generally appear fairly similar, clusters 2 and 4 have the worst two average scores on both tests.

-To illustrate that random effects in our model and the clusters they produce can generate insights missed by a simple AHI approach, Table \ref{table_regression_fits} shows the results of two linear regressions.
-The first regresses the BSRT score on the cluster label, age, and sex, while the second regresses BSRT score on AHI, age, and sex.
-Sex and age are found to be significant in both models, with higher age and being male associated with poorer performance.
-In model 1, cluster 1 has a significantly better score than reference cluster 4.
+To illustrate that random effects in our model and the clusters they produce can generate insights missed by a simple AHI approach, Table \ref{table_regression_fits} shows the results of two Bayesian Gaussian linear regression models for each of BSRT and Pathfinder.
+For each cognitive test, model 1 regresses patient score on cluster label, age, and sex, while model 2 regresses score on AHI, age, and sex.
+We assign vague $N(0, 100^2)$ priors to the coefficients and an $IG(1,1)$ prior to the residual variance.
+We fit the models in Stan.
+The symmetric $95\%$ interval for age is negative for both BSRT models (the score is the total number of words remembered) and positive in both Pathfinder models (the score is the time to complete the task).
+This suggests that higher age is negatively associated with both verbal memory as measured by BSRT and attention as measured by Pathfinder.
+The interval for male sex is strictly negative in both BSRT models, but includes zero in both Pathfinder models, suggesting a strong negative association with memory but not attention.

-However, despite the variation in AHI between the groups and the fact that group 4 has by far the highest AHI, in model 2 the coefficient for AHI is not significant at a significance level of 0.05, suggesting that there may be more to the story when relating OSA severity to a cognitive outcome like BSRT.
-One aspect of this is that while cluster 1 does not have the lowest AHI, it does have the lowest average $\phi_R$, suggesting that the rate of events may matter more in REM sleep than non-REM.
-Note that group 3 has the lowest AHI and the lowest average $\phi_N$, but does not have significantly better performance than group 4 in model 1.
-Similarly, while cluster 2 also has substantially lower AHI than cluster 4, it also does not differ significantly in BSRT, and its coefficient has a negative point estimate.
-One interpretation of these results is that the higher AHI of cluster 4 is balanced by cluster 2's more highly disrupted sleep, which suggests that examining OSA event occurrences and sleep dynamics together as our model does is important for understanding drivers of symptom severity.
+In BSRT model 1, the $95\%$ interval for cluster 1 relative to cluster 4 is strictly positive, with posterior mean estimating a modest $1.55$ point difference in expected score.
+However, despite the variation in AHI between the groups and the fact that group 4 has by far the highest AHI, in BSRT model 2 the $95\%$ credible interval for AHI contains $0$.
+While cluster 1 does not have the lowest AHI, it does have the lowest average $\phi_R$, suggesting that the rate of events may matter more in REM sleep than non-REM.
+Cluster 3 has the lowest AHI and the lowest average $\phi_N$, but the interval for its difference in BSRT performance with cluster 4 includes $0$.
+Similarly, while cluster 2 also has substantially lower AHI than cluster 4, it also does not differ significantly in BSRT.
+An interpretation is that the higher AHI of cluster 4 is balanced by the more disturbed sleep of cluster 2, suggesting that examining the occurrences of OSA events and the dynamics of sleep together in our model may be important to understand the drivers of the severity of symptoms.
+Overall, the possible differential association of cluster labels with memory but not attention is intriguing.
+REM sleep is implicated in memory consolidation \citep{peever2017biology}, and cluster 1 had the lowest REM event rate.
+This raises the hypothesis that REM preservation may benefit memory-dependent processes.